paulsonkoly/calc/Readme.md

  - integer and floating point literals
  - variables
- - 4 aritmetic operations +, -, *, /
+ - 4 arithmetic operations +, -, *, /
  - explicit evaluation order by parenthesis

 The language is right associative and has 2 precedence groups: +, - is lower than * and /.
 It is planned to make the language left associative.

-## Type coersions
+## Type coercions

-There are 3 value types: integers, floats and erros.
+There are 3 value types: integers, floats and errors.
 Pure integer expressions result in integer, expressions containing floats result in floats.
 If there is an error, for example division by zero or undefined variable, the expression evaluates to the error and any further arithmetics using the error would result in the same error.
 Some examples:

     1/0.0
     >  +Inf